simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part2.md

   <img src="{{ site.baseurl }}/assets/trick-or-retreat/vec_env.png" alt="Vec Environment SetUp" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-I set the log path to better understand the training metrics in TensorBoard later on.
+I set the log path to better understand the training metrics in TensorBoard later.

 I then initialised my model with PPO using the MLP policy (default policy).
 MLP policy is a simple neural network structure of fully connected layers, it takes in environment observations and outputs actions.
 Essentially, this policy performs updates using a neural network to help the agent 'learn'.
 There are other policies that can be used, but for this demo MLP policy seemed the best choice since the Lunar Lander environment isn’t too complex.